• Skip to main content

 Diabetic HbA1c Poor Control >9% Tip Sheet

-CPT Codes: 83036, 83037 (Non Medi-Cal benefit code)
+CPT codes: 83036, 83037 (Non Medi-Cal benefit code)

-LOINC Codes: 17855-8, 17856-6, 4548-4, 4549-2, 96595-4, 97506-0
+LOINC codes: 17855-8, 17856-6, 4548-4, 4549-2, 96595-4, 97506-0

-CPT II Results (Point of Service Labs): 3044F, 3046F, 3051F, 3052F
+CPT II result codes (Point of Service Labs): 3044F, 3046F, 3051F, 3052F

 Varies

-Immunizations: Adolescents The percentage of adolescents 13 years of age who had one dose of meningococcal vaccine, one dose of tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccine, and completed the human papillomavirus (HPV) vaccine series by their 13th birthday. ≥30 eligible
+Immunizations: Adolescents** The percentage of adolescents 13 years of age who had one dose of meningococcal vaccine, one dose of tetanus, diphtheria toxoids and acellular pertussis (Tdap) vaccine and completed the human papillomavirus (HPV) vaccine series by their 13th birthday. ≥30 eligible

 linked members